 - On C1 there is a featured photo and explanation of a debutante ball, a southern event in which young women make their formal “debut” into society.
 This was special to me, because I was in a debutante ball at the age of 17.
 I have very fond memories of this event.

-- Also on C1 is a feature of my great aunt, Gloria Pitman Hughes.
+- Also on C1 is a feature of my great aunt, Dorothy Pittman Hughes.
 She is a famous feminist activist.
-You may recognize this well-known picture of her with Gloria Steinem.
+You may recognize this well-known picture of her with feminist Gloria Steinem.

 - Another cool C1 exhibit is that of the first African-American President of the United States of America, Barack Obama.
 I can’t believe how long it’s been since he was first elected president, and I can’t believe how those same emotions I felt on November 4, 2008 are emotions that I still feel today.